 Below are some photos of young hens.
 The first hen is a little older and her cere is starting to turn brown.

-I appreciate that this may seem like a lot of information, but once you have worked out a few budgie sexing will begin to come more easily.
+I appreciate that this may seem like a lot of information, but with a little practise budgie sexing will begin to come more easily.
 If you click on the photos in the right column you can see them in a larger form.
 Feel free to pin them to your own Pinterest board.